biancaglez/MATH218/assets/Final_Project/project.md

 studying.
 * Speak loudly and clearly.
 Remember that you know more about your topic that anyone else in the room, so speak and act with confidence!
-* Tell a story It is unrealistic to expect that you can tell your audience everything that you know about your topic in 20 minutes.
-You should strive to convey the big ideas in a clear fashion, but not dwell on the details.
-Your talk will be successful if your audience is able to walk away with an understanding of what your research question was, how you addressed it, and what the implications of your findings are.

 ## Write-Up

-Your write-up has to be a reproducible R Markdown HTML document that when printed is of length no more than 20 pages.  i.e. I should be able to recreate your entire analysis with one click of the mouse.
-All relevant files will be due on GitHub on Tuesday 5/24 (last day of exam period) at 9am.
-I will post the project template to fork a few weeks prior.
+Your write-up has to be a reproducible R Markdown HTML document that when printed is of length no more than 15 pages.  i.e. I should be able to recreate your entire analysis with one click of the mouse.

 In your write-up, you should tell a data science audience about your project, why they should care about it, and what you have discovered.
 Your audience will